 When you include just a few of the surrounding counties (Nassau, Clay, and St. Johns), there were a total of 545 motorcycle accidents in 2020, with 25 fatalities.

 And 2021 has been even more dangerous for motorcyclists.
-According to preliminary data as of December 2, 2021, there have been 403 motorcycle crashes in Duval County.
-From those accidents, 36 people lost their lives.
-With the addition of Nassau, Clay, and St. Johns counties, have been 569 total crashes and 43 fatalities in 2021.
+There were 448 motorcycle crashes, and 41 fatalities.
+In 2022, there were 484 accidents and 32 fatalities.
+According to preliminary data as of January 28, 2023, there have been 26 motorcycle crashes in Duval County.
+From those accidents, 0 people lost their lives, and 25 were injured.

 What is My Motorcycle Accident Case Worth?